-Any regular employee who is summoned for attendance to any court for jury duty shall be deemed to be on duty and there shall be no loss of pay, however any jury fees (excluding payment for mileage) received by the employee shall be paid to the County.
+Any regular employee who is summoned for attendance to any court for jury duty shall be deemed to be on duty and there shall be no loss of pay, however, any jury fees (excluding payment for mileage) received by the employee shall be paid to the County.
+Employees who receive a jury summons are required to immediately notify the immediate supervisor.